-- Launch VEA from Start > All Programs > Veritas > Veritas Storage Foundation > Veritas Enterprise Administrator or, on Windows 2012 operating systems, from the Apps menu in the Start screen. - Select a profile if prompted. - 2 Click Connect to a Host or Domain and in the Connect dialog box, specify the host name and click Connect. - For the local system you can specify localhost. - 3 If prompted to do so, specify the user name, password, and domain for the system. - In the tree expand the system name and expand the storage agent.
-4 - 5 Right-click Disk Groups, and click New Dynamic Disk Group. - 6 On the Welcome screen of the New Dynamic Disk Group Wizard, click Next. - Enter a name for the disk group (for example, Exch-DG1).
-7
+Launch Veritas Enterprise Administrator from the Apps menu on the Start screen.

+Select a profile if prompted.

+Click Connect to a Host or Domain and in the Connect dialog box, specify the host name and click Connect.

+For the local system you can specify localhost.

+- 3 If prompted to do so, specify the user name, password, and domain for the system. - 4 In the tree expand the system name and expand the storage agent. - 5 Right-click Disk Groups, and click New Dynamic Disk Group. - 6 On the Welcome screen of the New Dynamic Disk Group Wizard, click Next. - 7 Enter a name for the disk group (for example, Exch-DG1).